 It is hard to find my favorite from my list of friends and family and I think this Tufted Coffee Table Bench is a favorite on my site.

-***Final thought – Never overlook roadside treasures, you will be surprised what others throw away like this dresser that I converted to a Media Center.
+***Final thought – Never overlook roadside treasures, you will be surprised what others throw away like this dresser that I converted into a Media Center.

-Now that you found some furniture, here are my tips on what to look for before you make that final purchase.
+Now that you know the best places to buy second-hand furniture, here are the must-know tips for buying second-hand furniture before you make that final purchase.

-Always turn the furniture on it’s back or over so you can see the bottom.
+Always turn the furniture around and over, so you can see the back and bottom.
 I have discovered way too many times that wood furniture was actually pressed wood and not hardwood.
-Many times they will have wood drawers and wood tops and you assume that everything is wood until you flip it over and see the pressed wood bottom.
+Many times used furniture will have wood drawers and wood tops and you assume that everything is wood until you flip it over and see the pressed wood bottom.

 Just because a wood piece of furniture is heavy does not mean it is solid wood.
 In my experience, if a wood furniture piece is overly heavy, it has pressed wood. ***Pressed wood is heavier than real wood.
-Never take the sellers word that it is all wood, thoroughly examine the piece to find out for yourself.
-Remember to flip it on its back.
+Never take the seller’s word that it is all wood, thoroughly examine the piece to find out for yourself.

 2 – Don’t forget the overlooked things